garrekstemo/Optics-Tutorials/src/lesson02.md

 # Lesson 2: Using an oscilloscope

+This lesson should be completed before measuring the SHG signal in the nonlinear optics lesson.
+Make sure to give students the resources linked below so they can learn on their own.

+## Goals
+1. Understand the basic functions of an oscilloscope
+2. Learn how to measure voltage and time using an oscilloscope
+3. Learn how to trigger a signal on an oscilloscope

 ## Functions of an oscilloscope

 Graphs a waveform of voltage changing in time.
 (Voltage axis & time axis)